Beauty Killer

-Beauty Killer is the debut studio album by American singer Jeffree Star, released on September 21, 2009 under Popsicle Records with distribution from Independent Label Group.
+Beauty Killer is the first and only studio album by American singer Jeffree Star, released on September 21, 2009, under Popsicle Records with distribution from Independent Label Group.
 The album was mainly produced by God's Paparazzi, and features work from other producers and artists, including producer Lester Mendez and Young Money singer and rapper Nicki Minaj.
 Beauty Killer features rock, electronic, dance, and pop elements in its music and lyrics, similar to previous works from Star.
 The album debuted at number 122 on the Billboard 200 chart.

-The album spawned two official singles, "Prisoner" and "Lollipop Luxury", and several promotional singles, including "Love Rhymes with Fuck You", "Blush", and "Beauty Killer".
+The album spawned two official singles, "Prisoner" and "Lollipop Luxury", and several promotional singles, including "Love Rhymes with Fuck You", "Blush" and "Beauty Killer".
 Music videos were made for both "Get Away with Murder" and "Beauty Killer", and were made available for streaming and digital download in 2009 and 2010, respectively.

-In September 2024, Star announced a 15th anniversary edition of the album with a re-release on CD, vinyl, and digital formats.
-The album received a new cover and three new songs; Hi, How Are Ya?, Red Lipstick (feat.
-Yelawolf, and Beauty Killer (Wyoming Edition).
+In September 2024, Star announced a 15th anniversary edition of the album with a re-release on CD, vinyl and digital formats.
+The album received a new cover and three new songs, "Hi, How Are Ya?", "Red Lipstick (feat.
+Yelawolf)" and "Beauty Killer (Wyoming Edition)".

 Background

-It was announced that recording was underway for Star's first studio album in late 2007.
-He stated that the new songs "are more sexy, some are more "guy"ish and some are me screaming my heart out.
+It was announced that recording was underway for Jeffree Star's first studio album in late 2007.
+He stated that the new songs "are more sexy, some are more 'guy'ish and some are me screaming my heart out.
 I'm still finding what "Jeffree Star" really is.
 And I think I'm almost there..."
-Star also said that with this album he "embraced a lot of rock elements, mixed it with dance and kind of made something really unique that no one's ever heard before," and "I've just never really made music that I guess I've been 100 percent proud of, you know?
+Star also said that with this album he "embraced a lot of rock elements, mixed it with dance and kind of made something really unique that no one's ever heard before", also saying "I've just never really made music that I guess I've been 100 percent proud of, you know?
 It was time for me to take myself more seriously.
 It's like my big, 'How are you?' to the world."
-The album is produced by Lester Mendez, 3OH!3's Nathaniel Motte, Luke Walker (commonly known as his alias God's Paparazzi), Simon Wilcox, and Oh, Hush!.
-Other producers for the album include Tommy Coops, Heather Peggs, and Smile Future.
-Star wanted the album to "show that [he] had real musical talent" as his previous works were "just thrown together really quickly and there wasn't much effort put into it."
+The album is produced by Lester Mendez, 3OH!3's Nathaniel Motte, Luke Walker (commonly known as his alias God's Paparazzi), Simon Wilcox and Oh, Hush!.
+Other producers for the album include Tommy Coops, Heather Peggs and Smile Future.
+Star wanted the album to "show that [he] had real musical talent" as his previous works were "just thrown together really quickly and there wasn't much effort put into it [them]."